Keto Chocolate Coconut Milkshake

 This keto milkshake recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this great chocolate coconut keto milkshake recipe today!

-2 tablespoons coconut almond butter or nut butter of your choice
+- 2 tablespoons coconut almond butter or nut butter of choice

-2 scoops protein powder (we like collagen protein)
+- 2 scoops sugar-free protein powder (we like collagen protein)

-Step #1: Pour 1 cup milk into ice cube tray and freeze (probably 2 hours)
+Step #1: Pour 1 cup of the coconut milk into an ice cube tray and freeze for at least 2 hours, or until completely frozen.

-Step #2: Blend remaining 1 cup liquid coconut milk with nut butter, vanilla protein powder, and vanilla stevia until smooth.
+Step #2: Place the remaining 1 cup of coconut milk, the almond butter, protein powder, and stevia in a high-powered blender and blend until smooth.

-Step #3: Add coconut milk ice cubes and blend until just smooth and no ice cube chunks remain (don’t blend too much or the ice will begin to melt, and you’ll lose that thick milkshake consistency).
+Step #3: Add the coconut milk ice cubes to the blender and blend just until the mixture is smooth and no ice chunks remain (don’t blend it too much, or the ice will begin to melt and you’ll lose that thick milkshake-like consistency).

-Step #4: Pulse in cacao nibs or chocolate chips until they’re evenly distributed and flecked throughout milkshake, but not completely incorporated.
+Step #4: Add the cacao nibs and pulse just until they are evenly distributed and flecked throughout the milkshake but not fully incorporated.

 Courses Breakfast or Dessert